On Revenue Maximization with Sharp Multi-Unit Demands: Computation of Competitive Equilibrium

-In the above LP, there are $m$ variables where each item $j$ has a variable $p^*_j$.
+Given the above characterization, the second step of the algorithm \algmax\ is described in \algmax\ {\sc stage~2}.
+In the LP of \algmax\ {\sc stage~2}, there are $m$ variables where each item $j$ has a variable $p^*_j$.
 The first two constraints ensure that the price vector is a set of feasible market clearing prices.
 The third condition guarantees that all winners are envy-free.
 The last condition says that for each loser $i$ and any subset of items $T$ with $T=|d_i|$, $i$ cannot obtain a positive utility from $T$.
 Notice that it is possible that there are exponentially many combinations of $T$; thus the LP has an exponential number of constraints.
 However, observe that for any given solution $\mathbf{p}^*$, it is easy to verify if $\mathbf{p}^*$ is a feasible solution of the LP or find a violated constraint.
 In particular, for every loser $i$, we can order all items $j$ in decreasing order of $v_i\qual_j-p^*_j$ and verify the subset $T$ composed of the first $d_i$ items; if $i$ cannot obtain a positive utility from such $T$, then $i$ is envy-free.
 Therefore, there is a separation oracle to the LP, and thus, the ellipsoid method can solve the LP in polynomial time.
-Hence, the total running time of \algmax\ is in polynomial time.
+Hence, the total running time of \algmax\ is polynomial.

 If the algorithm returns a tuple $(\mathbf{p}^*,\mathbf{X}^*)$, certainly it is a competitive equilibrium; further, it is a revenue maximizing equilibrium because of the objective function in the LP.
 It is therefore sufficient to show the following claim to complete the proof of Theorem~\ref{theorem-ce-main}.